Home Heat Pump Guide

 There are three main ways to install a ground loop for a ground source heat pump.
 Each has different land requirements:

-One or more boreholes are drilled 60 to 200 metres deep.
-This requires very little surface area but is the most expensive option.
+3. Vertical Boreholes: One or more boreholes drilled 60 to 200 metres deep.
+Requires very little surface area but is the most expensive.

 Horizontal Loop Land Requirements